Sri Sathya Sai Aradhana Day

 It is harder to live His message.

-It asks us to become His instrument.
-What does that mean?
+It asks us to become His instruments.

 It means that when harsh words rise to the lips, we remember His gentleness.